giorbismiguel/gateways-client/README.md

 $ npm install
 ```

-- Runs the app in the development mode, The server will be ready in http://localhost:8080
+- Runs the app and open in the browser the following link: http://localhost:3000
 ```
 $ npm start
 ```